Your cart is empty

 CBD can be extracted from marijuana or industrial hemp plants.
 For legality purposes, many CBD products are extracted from the stalks and stems of industrial hemp plants which are cannabis plants with .3% THC or less so they qualify as “industrial hemp”.
 Once cultivated, the cannabis plant is lifted from the ground and brought to an extraction facility.

 Ethanol and C02 extraction are two commonly used methods for extracting CBD and are two of the cleanest ways to extract CBD for human consumption.

-An alternative method is ethanol extraction process which involves introducing the solvent ethanol to the hemp plant in order extract cannabinoids.
+An alternative method is the ethanol extraction process which involves introducing the solvent ethanol to the hemp plant in order to extract cannabinoids.
 Unlike CO2 extraction, you are able to produce a very high volume of full spectrum hemp extract with this method.
 Ethanol also removes unwanted components such as chlorophyll from dried hemp when performed at very cold temperatures.

 Once extracted, hemp undergoes an additional step known as chromatography, a mechanism used to remove unwanted plant phytochemicals from the extracted oil.
 Cannabinoids like CBD have a strong interaction with chromatography media, thus traveling slower than unwanted plant material like chlorophyll which has a weak interaction.
 Once divided, cannabidiol and other terpenes can be isolated and undesirable plant material can be disposed of.

 Many CBD oil products also undergo what is known as decarboxylation.
 This involves heating the cannabinoids into a form that allows the cannabinoids to immediately interact with the endocannabinoid system making the compound more usable throughout the body.
 When oil extraction is decarboxylated it is converted from CBDA to CBD, thus removing the acid form so it’s readily bioavailable.